neurobiology-ut/PHILOW/README.md

 7) Click on the "predict" button

 8) Check the command line for the progress of prediction.
 If you want to stop in the middle, use ctrl+C.

+9) You can start the next round of annotation by selecting the merged_prediction directory as the mask dir in Annotation mode.

 ### Train and predict with Google Colab
 If you don't have a GPU machine, you can use Google Colab to perform GPU-based training and prediction for free.